telerik/kendo-react-kb/docs/grid-add-new-column.md

 This can be achieved with logic similar to the one in [`this demo`]({% slug editing_grid %}#toc-getting-started) of our documentation which showcases how to dynamically add new records (rows).

 The idea here is to have a button that opens up a Form, which when submitted updates the database that contains all records and adds a new element to all objects in the data.
-The columns should be rendered dynamically by mapping through the database, which will allow the Grid to visualize any changes made in the databse.
+The columns should be rendered dynamically by mapping through the database, which will allow the Grid to visualize any changes made in the database.

 {% meta id height:760 %}